How to Measure My Door?

 - Is there any labor charge to trim the door?

-- What is the Jamb size?
+- What is the jamb size?

 - What type of brickmould do I need?

-What if you are unable to remove the casing?
+What if you can't remove the casing?